Deepitha123/TinyToes/README.md

 # TinyToes

 ## Overview
 TinyToes is a comprehensive web platform designed to help parents understand and care for their babies using advanced AI technology.
-It offers features such as baby cry analysis, milestone tracking, expert consultations, and a nanny booking service to provide seamless support to parents.
+It offers features such as baby cry analysis, milestone tracking, expert consultations, and a nanny booking service to provide seamless support to parents  throughout their child’s early development.

 ## Technology Stack